-The CSUSB ATI Steering Committee includes three teams that work together with the campus community to accomplish goals in ATI priority areas.
+The CSUSB Accessible Technology Initiative (ATI) Steering Committee includes three teams that work together with the campus community to accomplish goals in ATI priority areas.
 The Instructional Materials Sub-Committee (IMAP) is one of the three committees and provides resources, tools, training, and expertise to faculty and staff to ensure that all documents and media are accessible to all.
-The IMAP committee is responsible for: Preparing the ATI Annual Report, maintaining an updated Accessibility Plan, conducting risk assessments, reviewing standards and guidelines annually, and ensuring the posting of all approved reports, plans, assessments, and/or standards and guidelines on the Accessibility website.
+The IMAP committee is responsible for: Preparing the ATI Annual Report, maintaining an updated Accessibility Plan, conducting risk assessments, reviewing standards and guidelines annually, and ensuring the posting of all approved reports, plans, assessments, and/or standards and guidelines, etc.